Does culture influence people's feelings? To answer this

 understandings of affect and culture in ways that are both

-the National Institute of Mental Health, the National Institute
+have been funded by the National Science Foundation, the National Institute of Mental Health,

 and Depression, the Stanford